olinthakur/olinthakur.github.io/README.md

-# I am interested in
+# I am interested in AI risk management, policy, and governance
-# AI risk management
-# AI policy & governance
 # Are you an expert in AI policy & governance?
-Join this[ roster](url): https://techplomacyfoundation.org/
+Join the [ roster](url): https://techplomacyfoundation.org/